jax.scipy.signal.csd

 jax.scipy.signal.csd(x, y, fs=1.0, window='hann', nperseg=None, noverlap=None, nfft=None, detrend='constant', return_onesided=True, scaling='density', axis=-1, average='mean')[source]#

-Estimate the cross power spectral density, Pxy, using Welch’s method.
+Estimate cross power spectral density (CSD) using Welch’s method.

 Parameters:

-• return_onesided (bool, optional) – If True, return a one-sided spectrum for real data.
-If False return a two-sided spectrum.
-Defaults to True, but for complex data, a two-sided spectrum is always returned.
+• return_onesided (bool) – If True (default), return a one-sided spectrum for real inputs.
+If False, return a two-sided spectrum.

 Return type: